 Electrical burns are important to keep an eye on because they can affect the heart.
 If the scene is safe, you will need to use caution while working with the person.
 Look for two burn points (entry and exit points) and care for them as stated earlier in this blog.

-Continue to monitor their airway, breathing and circulation.
-If the person is in severe pain, call 911/EMS immediately.
+Continue to monitor their airway, breathing, and circulation.
+If the person is in severe pain or shows signs of complications, call 911/EMS immediately.
+Knowing how to properly assess and respond to electrical burns is an essential part of first aid training.

 Be Prepared for Any Emergency!